YanickT/Pyrror/README.md

 not the error

 - Add confindece band to plots
-- Add automatic x/y label to plot and residue (plot for SimpleRegression already done)
+- Add automatic x/y label to plot (for SimpleRegression already done)

 ## FIXME:
 - Covariant Matrix has problem with error (comparison with presentaion result shows a missing 2* in the total error)